Day 1: Arrival in Auckland

 A scenic flight and cruise to Milford Sound awaits you today - you will take in the breathtaking alpine scenery including glaciers, rivers, lakes and rainforest along the way and enjoy a birds eye view of Fiordland.
 Upon landing at Milford Sound you will board a nature cruise on the fiords before returning by air to Queenstown.

-Day 12: Queenstown: Routeburn Track Guided Day Hike & Hot Pool Experience
+Day 12: Queenstown: Routeburn Track Guided Day Hike or Boutique Wine Tour

 Your New Zealand journey culminates with a trip on the Routeburn Track - hikers love this dreamland of mountains, glaciers, river valleys and alpine lakes.